Zaid-Ajaj/the-elmish-book/chapters/dev-flow/README.md

 Currently with the templates, whenever we want to use static files like images or CSS files, we would have to include them either in the `index.html` page or reference them via absolute URLs in the `src` attribute of `img` tags.
 However, in modern front-end projects, it is common to reference static assets like you reference code modules and use them directly in the application.

-In this chapter, we will tackle the shortcomings of the [elmish-getting-started](https://github.com/Zaid-Ajaj/elmish-getting-started) template and turn it into a production-ready template as well as make it nicer to with work with during development.
+In this short chapter, we will tackle the shortcomings of the [elmish-getting-started](https://github.com/Zaid-Ajaj/elmish-getting-started) template and turn it into a production-ready template as well as make it nicer to with work with during development.
+We will not focus on the application point of view but we will be focusing more on the build configuration side of things.

+Build time configuration and fine-tuning is one of those domains of building front-end applications that is very important when working with real-world applications but is usually glanced over when learning front-end development and you have to learn it on your own as you go.
+That is why I am dedicating this small chapter to it.